-19. This year marked the Commission's 170th anniversary.
+19. The year 2015 marked the Commission's 171st anniversary.
 The Commission has a long history of excellence in providing independent, professional and quality audit services to help the Government and public sector organisations enhance public sector performance and accountability.
-We will continue to uphold our values, maintain our independent role, provide quality audit services, maintain effective relation with our stakeholders, interact with our counterparts and develop the potential of our staff to uphold our motto of "excellence in public sector auditing".
+We cherish the public's trust on our work.
+We will continue to uphold our values, maintain our independent role, provide quality audit services, maintain effective relation with our stakeholders, interact with our counterparts and develop the potential of our staff to achieve "excellence in public sector auditing".

-The 82 accounts certified in 2013-14
+The 81 accounts certified in 2014-15